Outlining The California OTS’ 2021 Highway Safety Plan

 • Alameda

 Driving under the influence of alcohol is such a problem that the Office of Traffic Safety placed alcohol-impaired driving on its Highway Safety Plan.
-The following is a summary of countermeasures that the Office of Traffic Safety proposed in its 2021 Highway Safety Plan.
+The following is a summary of the countermeasures proposed by the Office of Traffic Safety in its 2021 Highway Safety Plan.

-The Office of Traffic Safety proposed that educating the public about the dangers of alcohol-impaired driving is one of the best ways to increase traffic safety statewide.
+The Office of Traffic Safety proposed that educating the public about the dangers of alcohol-impaired driving is one of the key factors in helping increase traffic safety statewide.
 The state proposed that money be given to fund and expand programs that will increase the amount of knowledge that the public (and specifically any particularly vulnerable groups) have about BAC levels, how to use rideshare apps when they have been drinking, and how to choose a sober designated driver.

 Examples of community-based programs proposed by the Office of Traffic Safety include: